DrugLib.com — Drug Information Portal

 Other Clindamycin Formulations

-Clindesse™ Vaginal Cream affords minimal peak serum levels and systemic exposure (AUCs) of clindamycin compared to an oral or intravenous dose of clindamycin (see CLINICAL PHARMACOLOGY).
-Although these lower levels of exposure are less likely to produce the common reactions seen with oral clindamycin, the possibility of these and other reactions cannot be excluded presently.
+Clindesse affords minimal peak serum levels and systemic exposure (AUCs) of clindamycin compared to an oral or intravenous dose of clindamycin [see Clinical Pharmacology ].
 Data from well-controlled trials directly comparing clindamycin administered orally to clindamycin administered vaginally are not available.

-The following adverse reactions and altered laboratory tests have been reported with the oral or parenteral use of clindamycin:
+The following additional adverse reactions and altered laboratory tests have been reported with the oral or parenteral use of clindamycin:

 Hematopoietic: Transient neutropenia (leukopenia), eosinophilia, agranulocytosis, and thrombocytopenia have been reported.
 No direct etiologic relationship to concurrent clindamycin therapy could be made in any of these reports.

 Hypersensitivity Reactions: Maculopapular rash, vesiculobullous rash, and urticaria have been observed during drug therapy.
 Generalized mild to moderate morbilliform-like skin rashes are the most frequently reported of all adverse reactions.
-Rare instances of erythema multiforme, some resembling Stevens-Johnson syndrome, have been associated with clindamycin.
+Cases of erythema multiforme, some resembling Stevens-Johnson syndrome, have been associated with clindamycin.
 A few cases of anaphylactoid reactions have been reported.

 Liver: Jaundice and abnormalities in liver function tests have been observed during clindamycin therapy.

-Musculoskeletal: Rare instances of polyarthritis have been reported.
+Musculoskeletal: Cases of polyarthritis have been reported.

 Renal: Although no direct relationship of clindamycin to renal damage has been established, renal dysfunction as evidenced by azotemia, oliguria, and/or proteinuria has been observed in rare instances.

-Drug label data at the top of this Page last updated: 2007-01-26
+Drug label data at the top of this Page last updated: 2013-04-12

 -- advertisement -- The American Red Cross